steveclarke/mcp-printer/README.md

 The server uses a secure-by-default approach with multiple layers of protection:

-#### Default Safe Directories
+#### Default Allowed Directories

-By default, printing is only allowed from these safe directories:
+By default, printing is only allowed from these directories:
 - `~/Documents`
 - `~/Downloads`
 - `~/Desktop`

-This restrictive default prevents accidental exposure of credentials, source code, or sensitive configuration files while covering the most common use cases.
+This default configuration covers common use cases while being restrictive.
+You can configure additional directories as needed.

 #### Universal Dotfile/Dotdir Blocking